 If you have deal.II and preCICE globally installed in your system and want to run a tutorial, building the adapter is as simple as

 cmake . && make:

 - The solvers are compiled into a single executable.
-Therefore, get into the top-level directory and configure it with
+Configuration is carried out using

-- If you have deal.II and preCICE installed globally in your system:
+- If you have deal.II and preCICE installed globally on your system:

 - If you have deal.II and preCICE installed in a local directory:

 *_DIRpoints to your installation (not source) directory.
 This should be the same as the